 These National Assessments were completed in May for literacy and numeracy.

-In 2016, the Year 3 students have performed exceptionally well and exceeded State results in all of the 5 areas.
-We had our best results in Grammar/Punctuation and Numeracy where we were close to a full year above in Grammar & Punctuation and well over half a year ahead in Numeracy.
-Our Spelling results were also half a year above the state average.
-Our weakest result occurred in our Writing in 2016 but we were still 18 points above the state average.
+In 2018, the Year 3 students have performed exceptionally well and exceeded state in all of the 5 areas.
+We were at least half a year ahead in all five areas compared to state.
+Our best results in Grammar/Punctuation and Reading.
+Our weakest result occurred in our Spelling in 2018 but we were still 19 points above the state average.

-We have trend upwards in most categories across the 3-year period in Year 3 and downwards in year 5 other than in Grammar & Punctuation, which is our shining light.
+We have trend upwards in most categories across the 3-year period in Year 3 and maintained on level in year 5 other than in Grammar & Punctuation, which is our shining light.
 Our relative growth data shows that we have made progress in all areas and are well above State in Writing and Grammar & Punctuation but below in Numeracy.

 Cogmed: Supporting student to build 'working memory'.
 Does your child: